Morton Grove, IL Fitness Equipment Retailer - Fitness Warehouse Deals

 FITNESS GOALS?

-This consideration is more about selecting features that line you up with the benefits as it pertains to your fitness goals.
-Straight to the point, here's a list of common fitness goals and some features/guidlines to consider.
+This consideration is more about selecting features that line up with helping you reach your fitness goals.
+Let’s get straight to the point, here's a list of common fitness goals and some features/guidelines to consider:

-2. Toning - Bear in mind, toning comes from a combination of cardio and strength training, there's alot of cardio machines now that interact with tablets and have proprietary apps that invoke you to blend strength moves with the cardio, which is in essence, the complete workout..
+2. Toning - Bear in mind, toning comes from a combination of cardio and strength training.
+There's a lot of cardio machines now that interact with tablets and have proprietary apps that invoke you to blend strength moves with the cardio.
+In essence, this is the complete workout.
 Toning cannot be achieved by just doing cardio alone.

-3. Events or "Fitness Vacations" - Some equipment offers decline that allows you to train for hill descent, others want to train for the, ever increasing, popularity of 5k, 15k, and marathons.
+3. Events or "Fitness Vacations" - Some equipment offers decline that allows you to train for hill descent.
+Others want to train for the ever-increasing popularity of 5k, 15k, and marathons.
 Factor all of this in your decision.
-Example.
-Some treadmills have "marathon mode" that keeps the machine running after 90 minutes, as most machines stop after this period of time.
+Example: Some treadmills have "marathon mode" that keeps the machine running after 90 minutes while most other machines stop after this period of time.

-4. Rehab - Some people just want to walk again, or walk without a cain, these situations call for direction so you don't end up with a clothes hanger
+4. Rehab - Some people just want to walk again or walk without a cane.
+These situations call for direction, so you don't end up with a clothes hanger.

 x